xanderhendriks/rpi-embedded-target-action-runner/README.md

 ![Github actions 7](images/Github_actions_7.png)

 # Add unit test
+For unit testing we'll be using [cpputest](https://cpputest.github.io/).
+A free tool which works for both C and C++ code.

 ## Execute locally
 Start a docker in the repo's root directory: `docker run -it --rm --name ccputest -v ${PWD}:/workarea xanderhendriks/cpputest:1.0`